Merkel Cell Carcinoma

 What causes Merkel Cell Carcinoma?

-What are the symptoms of Merkel Cell Carcinoma?
+What are the signs of Merkel Cell Carcinoma?

 Merkel cell carcinoma can look like a rapidly growing pink or purple bump, often on sun-damaged skin in elderly people.